But what exactly is biodynamic farming?

-To answer that question, let’s go back to the beginning, all the way back to 1924.
+To answer that question of what biodynamic farming is, let’s go back to the beginning, all the way back to 1924.
 When the father of biodynamic agriculture, Rudolf Steiner, developed this unique form of growing crops

 But in the following decades—as mechanized, large-scale agricultural production expanded worldwide—his slow-farming methods were overshadowed by speedier approaches, at great cost to our planet.
 Today, conventional farming methods, which rely on soil-depleting synthetic pesticides and fertilizers, profit-based planting calendars, and crop monoculture among other things, are said to be responsible for 15% of global greenhouse gas emissions.
 That’s quite a negative impact.

 Here at Ned, we are on a mission to re-establish that long-forgotten symbiotic relationship between earth and humans.
 That’s why we were overjoyed to learn that Steiner’s regenerative agriculture system, often called “organic 2.0,” provides both the answer and the preventative to today’s climate crisis—and also just so happens to produce supreme, high-quality full spectrum hemp oil.

 High Quality Oil Comes from Healthy Soil

 According to the Demeter Association, which certifies farms as Biodynamic, the problem with conventional farming practices is that they draw carbon out of the soil and release it as a gas into the air we breathe.
 Over time, that excess carbon dioxide has combined with other greenhouse gases

 such as methane and nitrous oxide to form a blanket over the earth, trapping heat inside our atmosphere, and ultimately warming our planet.
 As we all know, science has shown us that climate change is responsible for numerous problems, from extreme weather events to an increase in infectious diseases and habitat loss.